leshow/blog/content/post/rust_for_java_devs.md

 let a: (usize, usize) = (1, 1); // again, type annotation not needed
 ```

-Structs can and often to hold generic types as well.
+Structs can and often do hold generic types as well.

 ```rust
 struct Foo<T> {